MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 - Unsigned scripts can run.
 (This risks running malicious scripts.)

-- Warns the user before running srcipts and configuration files that are downloaded from the Internet.
+- Warns the user before running scripts and configuration files that are downloaded from the Internet.

 Bypass